 Until recently, it has not been easy to measure this malfunction in the nervous system or effectively treat it while receiving comprehensive measurements.

-DyAnsys is proud to announce the ANSiscope® and Primary Relief® solution, a non-narcotic treatment with minimal, if any, side effects.
+The DyAnsys pain relief system offers both measurement and treatment using the ANSiscope® and Primary Relief®.
+This is a non-narcotic treatment with minimal, if any, side effects.

-In the early 1950s in France, Dr. Paul Nogier first developed auricular therapy.
+Auricular therapy was developed in the early 1950s in France by Dr. Paul Nogier.
 He discovered that specific points of the ear were related to a major organ in the body.
 As Dr. Nogier began mapping the system, he realized that the ear resembles the human fetus in an upside-down position in that the points at the lower half of the fetus are relational to the top of the ear and vice versa.
 Dr. Nogier's research was later adopted by Chinese auricular therapy experts and it has been determined that the ear provides the largest surface skin area for accessing the key nerves in the body.